BIGJRA/BIGJRA.github.io/reborn.md

 |Wishiwashi        |30 |Clauncher         |20 |
 |                  |   |Qwilfish          |20 |

 Hidden on this map are a *Super Potion*, and a *Full Heal*.
 Cross the ice to to the top right, and surf to the right and grab a hidden *Ultra Ball*.
-The bottom of this map will lead you out to the cascade we saw earlier.
-Without Dive and Waterfall there isn't much to do in here, so go up the ladder in the top right corner.
+Note that the bottom of this map will lead you out to the cascade we saw earlier, so use this shortcut to heal if you like.

+Anyways, without Dive and Waterfall there isn't much else to do in Celestinine Mountain 1F, so go up the ladder in the top right corner.

 Cross the ice puzzle to get to the left.
 Precisely: